-Would you like to share a story of your activity to tackle the climate emergency, as part of the 2019 Spirit of Manchester Story Week in September?
+Would you like to share a story of your new everyday activity, as part of the 2020 Spirit of Manchester Story Week in September?

-We are looking for 20 VCSE organisations to share their stories during the week of 23-27 September.
+We are looking for 20 VCSE organisations to share their stories during the week of 21-25 September.

 The Culture Recovery Fund for Heritage is part of the £1.57 billion rescue package announced by the Department for Digital, Culture, Media and Sport (DCMS) to safeguard cultural and heritage organisations across the UK from the economic impact of COVID-19.